 DEVIL

 The catharsis available through art.
-The heroic impulse.
+That’s what he was saying.
+It’s the heroic impulse.
+That’s what I heard.

 GEORGE